sicajc/EC_course_HW/Week8/README.md

 ## Error usage of process Pool
 1. Process distributing should be made in main() instead of doing it inside a certain class function, otherwise it would just get destroyed and remake again and again?
+2. You had better not instantiate Pool within the function itself

 ```python
 #Originally In class Population